uploak/bazauger/BLOG.md

 How it was done
 -----
-Just like anyone other machine learning project, it's divided into 3 parts.
+Just like any other machine learning project, this one is divided into 3 parts.
 That being, data collection, training, and testing.
 Data collection was by far the hardest part because of the amount of time and research I had to do in order to figure out a way to request and store the data for free.

 I'm not sure if anyone really cares, but the name for this project is a combination of the words Bazaar and Augur.
 Bazaar for the Hypixel bazaar, and Augur meaning predicition or something that will happen.
 Bazaar + Augur = Bazauger?
 Maybe Bauger or Baugur was a better idea...